Neop0litan/Wiimmfi/README.md

 NOTE 2: [Join my discord server](https://discord.gg/axEsMhZwyZ) for help with anything that isnt working or any fixes that have been missed.

-Note 3: This theme is a dark mode theme.
+NOTE 3: This theme is a dark mode theme.

 # To use this theme